 - Partner in a business partnership

-Self-employed Americans abroad have to pay AMT if they earn more than the following amounts: $250,000 for married filing jointly and $200,000 for single filers.
-While Medicare Tax doesn’t have limits, the certain amount of your income will be a subject to Social Security tax.
+The self-employed tax on US citizens abroad requires you to pay AMT if you earn more than the following amounts: $250,000 for married filing jointly and $200,000 for single filers.
+While Medicare Tax doesn’t have limits, a certain amount of your income will be subject to Social Security tax.

 You do not take the Foreign Earned Income Exclusion into consideration when figuring net earnings.